 Who should have a Musculoskeletal Ultrasound?

 Anyone who has chronic pain in or around any of the joints of the extremities (hip, knee, ankle, foot, shoulder, elbow, wrist, hand) can benefit from evaluation by diagnostic ultrasound.
-Many conditions, including arthritis, tendinosis (often mislabeled as tendinitis), and ligament injuries are amenable to treatment via ultrasound guided injection therapy.
+Many conditions, including arthritis, tendinosis (often mislabeled as tendinitis), neuropathic pain, and ligament injuries are amenable to treatment via ultrasound guided injection therapy.

 How does this help manage pain?